-Fast-response companies not only have marketing advantages, but they also tend to discover lower cost structures; by moving production materials and information through a company’s operation quickly, they collect less overhead and don’t accumulate inventory.
-Fast-response companies also innovate more effectively because they don’t waste time and resources on unsuccessful or unproductive ideas: more new products can be conceived and engineered in a given period, creating more market opportunities by providing customers more choices.
+Fast-response companies not only have marketing advantages but also tend to discover lower cost structures; by moving production materials and information through a company’s operation quickly, they collect less overhead and don’t accumulate inventory.
+Fast-response companies also innovate more effectively because they don’t waste time and resources on unsuccessful or unproductive ideas: more new products can be conceived and engineered in a given period, creating more market opportunities by providing customers with more choices.

 The evolving global market, coupled with continuing advances in real-time communication and information technology, has led to the reinvention of strategy’s meaning and practice.
-What do you do in a competitive market where the time advantage of proprietary technology is collapsing, even as the cost of developing it explodes?
+So what do you do in a competitive market where the time advantage of proprietary technology is collapsing, even as the cost of developing it explodes?
 Companies in manufacturing, telecommunications, and retail — in nearly every business — discover that fashion, fad, and fickle customers require constant vigilance and adjustment.
 In a fast-paced world, where time is money, information is at our fingertips, and the game rules are continually changing, the OODA loop is more strategically powerful than ever.

 Do you want to out-think and out-execute the competition in the air, on the ground, in combat, or in business?
 Want to test out new ideas, get customer feedback, adjust your product accordingly, and launch a new version — before your competition even senses the opportunity?
 Then learn how to make the OODA loop the centerpiece of your strategy process.